 I'd put them all in tins, just for whenever people wanted to see them.
 But last year I started scanning them, putting them out on the ol' social media.
 Then Ewen [Spencer] turned up with a film crew and filmed me talking about them in my shed.

-What was beautiful for me is that I publish books – pulp fiction books, like the old Richard Allen skinhead books.
-So it was lovely to have somebody else publish it.
+What was beautiful for me is that I publish books—pulp fiction books, like the old Richard Allen skinhead books—so it was lovely to have somebody else publish it.
 A guy called Greg Faye wrote the foreword, who was this young kid on the peripheries [of the scene].
-There'a a few faces in it – there's Andy Farley, who was a massive house DJ, and Andy Drake, who trained the Olympic walking team, Jim Masters, who toured the world with Carl Cox.
+There are a few faces in it—there's Andy Farley, who was a massive house DJ, and Andy Drake, who trained the Olympic walking team.
+Plus, there's Jim Masters, who toured the world with Carl Cox.

 Can you remember your first impression of the mod scene?

 I was obsessed with it.
-I was too young for the mod scene in 79, plus I lived in Sunbury [in Surrey], which ain't exactly the centre of the world.
+I was too young for the mod scene in '79, plus I lived in Sunbury [in Surrey, England], which ain't exactly the center of the world.
 End of 1980, I went to my first club, which was Feltham Football Club.
 It was a really scary experience.
 I went down with all the Ashford mods.
 I borrowed a Fred Perry.
 It was a scary time; all the old subways were full of skinheads.
 We were going to walk, but I bottled and got in a van.
 I remember it stinking of cheap aftershave.
-I went to this club, really excited – I was 15.
-This Asian kid in a boating blazer came up to me saying the same thing over and over again; I later realised he was on speed.
+I went to this club, really excited—I was 15.
+This Asian kid in a boating blazer came up to me saying the same thing over and over again; I later realized he was on speed.

-A year later, me and Ronnie the Mod Plumber – who's still my plumber – went to this mod club in Richmond called Cheeky Pete's.
-His real name is actually Ronnie Diamond – what a name.
+A year later Ronnie the Mod Plumber—who's still my plumber—and I went to this mod club in Richmond called Cheeky Pete's.
+His real name is actually Ronnie Diamond—what a name.
 Then we started going up to Shepherd's Bush on the bus.

-So I went back to Feltham Football Club, where I'd been two-and-a-half years earlier, and I opened my own night playing rare RnB.
-Of course, nobody was fucking interested in it, and every night there'd be a fight there.
-I did it for about four months, which is a big thing to do at 17 – I wasn't even old enough to be there.
+So I went back to Feltham Football Club, where I'd been two-and-a-half years earlier, and I opened my own night playing rare R&B. Of course, nobody was fucking interested in it, and every night there'd be a fight there.
+I did it for about four months, which is a big thing to do at 17—I wasn't even old enough to be there.

-At the time this organisation called the Phoenix Society started, which was supposed to be the top mods, who would meet and discuss what should be done.
+At the time this organization called the Phoenix Society started, which was supposed to be the top mods, who would meet and discuss what should be done.
 So I got invited to come along to this meeting above a pub called The Griffin, which recently shut down.
-I'm in there telling them that I thought the music that was being played wasn't good enough – I thought they were gonna fucking hit me.
+I'm in there telling them that I thought the music that was being played wasn't good enough—I thought they were gonna fucking hit me.

-People started wearing smart clothes; people were travelling all over London to buy a pair of shoes.
-A guy called Mick Franti used to go to old shops round Whitechapel and Aldgate, and he'd go along and ask if they had any old stock, and of course he'd go upstairs and find boxes of old Levi's.
+People started wearing smart clothes; people were traveling all over London to buy a pair of shoes.
+A guy called Mick Franti used to go to old shops round Whitechapel and Aldgate, and he'd go along and ask if they had any old stock, and of course he'd go upstairs and find boxes of old Levis.